DaliCHEBBI/simlearner3d/docs/source/tutorials/make_predictions.md

 - A checkpoint of a trained lightning module implementing model logic (class `simlearner3d.models.generic_model.Model`)
 - A pair of epipolar images
-- An installed version of [our micmac repository](https://github.com/DaliCHEBBI/micmac_SimLearning).
+- An installed and working version of [our micmac repository](https://github.com/DaliCHEBBI/micmac_SimLearning).

 ## Transforming .ckpt model to scripted .pt models